Resources and support for improving maternal and child healthcare

 Infant mortality rates among African American babies in Hamilton County are three times greater than non-African American babies.
-Racial disparities in infant mortality can sometimes be a result of delayed prenatal care or having a preterm birth (before 32 weeks).
+Racial disparities in infant mortality can sometimes result from delayed prenatal care or having a preterm birth (before 32 weeks).

 Black maternal health should be considered a priority for communities and healthcare providers.
 Empowering Black moms can reduce infant mortality rates among African Americans and protect Black life.